BinFlush/striptest/README.md

 # striptest
 A small script to find optimal tempo settings for f/stop printing with a metronome in the darkroom.
 ## Overview
-**striptest** is a Python script designed for darkroom enthusiasts who want to optimize their exposure settings for f/stop printing using a metronome.
+**striptest** is a Python script designed for darkroom enthusiasts who want to optimize their exposure settings for f/stop printing using a metronome, and specifically for making teststrips.
 This tool finds the best tempo settings reducing exposure inaccuracies.

 ## Background